-In June 2023, two lawsuits were filed against Bezeq alongside motions for their approval as class actions, where it is claimed that Bezeq does not act lawfully with regard to giving notice of the lapsation of fixed period transactions in that it does not send a separate notice of the expected end of the benefit period within the framework of the fixed transaction and only notifies the customer through the monthly invoice and via text message.
+In June 2023, two lawsuits were filed with the District Courts in Tel Aviv and Lod against Bezeq alongside motions for their approval as class actions, where it is claimed that Bezeq does not act lawfully with regard to giving notice of the lapsation of fixed period transactions in that it does not send a separate notice of the expected end of the benefit period within the framework of the fixed transaction and only notifies the customer through the monthly invoice and via text message.
 Both motions stated that the amount of the class action is over NIS 2.5 million, but it cannot be accurately estimated.
+The Court approved the applicants' motion to consolidate the two motions into one motion to be heard by the Tel Aviv District Court.
 Similar motions were also filed against Pelephone (see update to Section 3.16.1) and Yes (see update to Section 5.16).